CuriousEmmanuel/php-basics/README.md

 # learn php
-### a site where everyone can start php grom scratch for free
+### site where everyone can start php grom scratch for free and scale your knowlede in php